146 Birds on Country

 Kirsty Costa [00:03:13]

-I've always been surrounded by birds, but it's only now that I've started actively looking for them.
+I've always been surrounded by birds, but it's not until I've become a bit older where I've actually started looking for them.
+They were just around.

 Kirsty Costa [00:04:07]